AppDirect/service-integration-sdk/README.md

 ## Sample client application
 AppDirect developed the Chatty Pie connector as an example of a connector that can be implemented with the SDK.
 It is a lightweight chat room application.
 The chatty pie connector was built to handle all AppDirect Distribution API events including creating new customers, developer accounts, assignments, and changes to a subscription.
-To build and run your own connector based on Chatty Pie see [here](https://github.com/AppDirect/chatty-pie-connector).
+To build and run your own connector based on Chatty Pie see [Chatty pie](https://github.com/AppDirect/chatty-pie-connector).

 ## Getting Started
 To incorporate the SDK into your application see [Getting Started](https://github.com/AppDirect/service-integration-sdk/wiki/Getting-Started).